Title and statement of responsibility area

 Immediate source of acquisition

-This fonds was donated to the City of Edmonton Archives by Douglas Parker in 2012.
+This fonds was donated to the City of Edmonton Archives by Douglas Parker in 1995 and 2012.

 The material was arranged according to the filing system of the creator.